Sustainable transport: Environmental impact

 Transport systems are major emitters of greenhouse gases, responsible for 23% of world energy-related GHG emissions in 2004, with about three-quarters coming from road vehicles.
 Data from 2011 stated that one-third of all greenhouse gases produced are due to transportation.
 Currently 95% of transport energy comes from petroleum.
 Energy is consumed in the manufacture as well as the use of vehicles, and is embodied in transport infrastructure including roads, bridges and railways.
 Motorized transport also releases exhaust fumes that contain particulate matter which is hazardous to human health and a contributor to climate change.

-The first historical attempts of evaluating the Life Cycle environmental impact of vehicle is due to Theodore Von Karman.
+The first historical attempts of evaluating the Life Cycle environmental impact of vehicle were due to Theodore Von Karman.
 After decades in which all the analysis has been focused on emending the Von Karman model, Dewulf and Van Langenhove have introduced a model based on the second law of thermodynamics and exergy analysis.
 Chester and Orwath, have developed a similar model based on the first law that accounts the necessary costs for the infrastructure.

 The environmental impacts of transport can be reduced by reducing the weight of vehicles, sustainable styles of driving, reducing the friction of tires, encouraging electric and hybrid vehicles, improving the walking and cycling environment in cities, and by enhancing the role of public transport, especially electric rail.

+For example, a frequently cited 2006 study by Lawrence D. Frank and his co-authors, Many Pathways from Land Use to Health, demonstrated that a 5% increase in walkability was associated with many benefits, including a 6.5% reduction in vehicle miles driven, a 5.6% reduction in grams of nitrogen oxides emissions, and a 5.5% emission reduction of volatile organic compounds (VOCs).

 Green vehicles are intended to have less environmental impact than equivalent standard vehicles, although when the environmental impact of a vehicle is assessed over the whole of its life cycle this may not be the case.

 Electric vehicle technology significantly reduces transport CO_{2} emissions when comparing battery electric vehicles (BEVs) with equivalent internal combustion engine vehicles (ICEVs).
 The extent to which it does this depends on the embodied energy of the vehicle and the source of the electricity.
 Lifecycle greenhouse gas emission reductions from BEVs are significant, even in countries with relatively high shares of coal in their electricity generation mix, such as China and India.
 As a specific example, a Nissan Leaf in the UK in 2019 produced one third of the greenhouse gases than the average internal combustion car.

 Even in countries where electricity is largely generated from coal, such as China and India, battery-electric vehicles (BEVs) have lower lifecycle greenhouse gas emissions.
 The advantages of BEVs will further increase by 2030 as countries increasingly adopt clean electricity sources.